stockx/EvenlyWrappedLabel/README.md

 Description
 --------------

-`EvenlyWrappedLabel` is a `UILabel` subclass that will vertically distribute text evenly across any number of lines, preventing text from grouping up at the top and also preventing single word orphans from taking up the entire bottom line.
+`EvenlyWrappedLabel` is a `UILabel` subclass that will vertically distribute text or attributed text evenly across any number of lines, preventing text from grouping up at the top and also preventing single word orphans from taking up the entire bottom line.

  Examples: